Awish-Senpai/ForgottenKeep/README.md

 • Adjusted the tooltip's color according to the theme.
 • Adjusted the borders of several dialogue boxes.
 • Adjusted the server invite background to suit the theme.
-• Adjusted the `New message` unread indicator, to suit the theme.
+• Adjusted the `New unreads` unread indicator, to suit the theme.

 ### Note [To apply the changes, you have to gitpull again.]
 How?
 Locate your powercord theme folder in command prompt by `cd powercord/src/Powercord/themes`.